SJaffa/Jplots/README.md

 USAGE
 #============================================================

-The main file is jplots.py
+The main file is jplots.py whichuse the example_Params.txt file to set up analyse the HiGAL tile descibed in the paper.

-This reads in the specified parameters file (see example), builds a dendrogram, and analyses all the structures.
+This reads in the specified parameters file, builds a dendrogram, and analyses all the structures.
 It outputs an interactive J plot and image of the data, and if you are analysing multiple files it creates a plot of all the structures from all the files.